Stockholm in 24 hours

 Secondly, many Stockholmers prefer taking the subway or bus, to driving a car in the city.
 Seeing as the metro often is described as the world's longest art exhibition you'll always have something interesting to look at while waiting for your train.
 As to where that train might take you, a lovely vista of Stockholm like the City Hall as mentioned earlier (T-Centralen or Rådhuset), Skinnarviksberget (Zinkensdamm), or Monteliusvägen (Mariatorget or Slussen) might be a good start.

 Visiting Stockholm is a great opportunity to stock up on Scandinavian design, known for its "less is more" approach to practical design.
 Swedish design has also led the way in transitioning into more sustainable products and production chains.
 You'll find both timeless classics like Svenskt Tenn and Carl Malmsteen and contemporary boutiques like Norrgavel and Nordiska Galleriet.
-While these might be more on the high-end spectrum, Granit, IKEA City, and Designtorget are good options for affordable everyday items.
-If you're looking for Swedish fashion, Asket, Rodebjer, Hope, and Acne are good places to start.

 Will I have time for the Stockholm archipelago?